 1967: Barefoot in the Park

 Adapted from a Neil Simon play of the same name, Barefoot in the Park stars Robert Redford and Jane Fonda as newlyweds Paul and Corie Bratter.
 They honeymoon at the Plaza Hotel (where Doris Roberts, better known as Marie Barone from Everybody Loves Raymond, makes a brief appearance as a maid); move into a disaster of an apartment in Greenwich Village (where Herbert Edelman, better known as the Golden Girls’ Stanley Zbornak, shows up as a telephone company employee); befriend an eccentric neighbor who takes them on a late-night ride on the Staten Island Ferry; and eventually fall apart and make up in Washington Square Park.
-Watch it on Amazon Prime.
+Learn more here.

 1975: Aaron Loves Angela